covjson/specification/profiles.md

 #### GridCoverage profile

-- A coverage with GridCoverage profile must have NdArray objects with `"axisNames"` of either `"t","z","y","x"`, `"z","y","x"`, `"t","y","x"`, or `"y","x"`, depending on which axes are defined in the domain.
+- A coverage with GridCoverage profile must have a domain with Grid profile.

 Example:
 ```js